 Research Seminar Series

-Please contact the Seminar Series coordinators if you have any queries regarding any upcoming events.
+Please contact the Seminar Series Coordinator if you have any queries regarding any upcoming events.

 - Rona Chandrawati, Chemical and Biomolecular Engineering (J01)

 Dr. Gustavo Fimbres Weihs is a CONACYT Research Fellow at the Instituto Tecnológico de Sonora, where he leads the project “Fouling modelling and optimisation of membrane module design for brackish and sea water desalination in the Mexican Pacific coast”.
 He received his BEng in Chemical Engineering and Environmental System (2002) from the Tecnológico de Monterrey, Mexico, and his PhD in Chemical Engineering (2008) from UNSW, Australia.
 His PhD work involved the CFD analysis of flow inside membrane modules such as those used in water treatment and desalination.
 He was a postdoctoral research associate working in a desalination linkage project between UNSW and the EU.
 From 2009 to 2015 he was a Research Fellow for the Cooperative Research Centre for Greenhouse Gas Technologies (CO2CRC), leading the CO2 transport network research line and co-leading the development of the CO2CRC’s techno-economic model for the analysis of Carbon Capture and Storage projects.